baichen-du/baichen-du.github.io/index.md

 &#8226; <b>Du, Baichen.</b> (In Prep).
 Acoustic distance effect on the perception of sibilants mergers between retroflexes and alveolars in Taiwan Mandarin.
 In <i>Proceedings of Meetings on Acoustics ASA2023. </i>Acoustical Society of America.
 <br>
 <br>
-&#8226; <b>Du, Baichen.</b> (2023). <i>The backfire effect in the perception and judgement of congruent and incongruent interpretation of political propaganda.</i> Unpublished Undergraduate thesis of political psychology.
+&#8226; <b>Du, Baichen.</b> (2023). <i>The backfire effect in the perception and judgement of congruent and incongruent interpretation of political propaganda.</i> Unpublished undergraduate thesis of political psychology.
 University of Hong Kong.
 </div>
 <br>
 **Workshops**